dekuNukem/STM32_tutorials/lesson6_rtos/README.md

 [Here is an example](sample_code_external_files), where I put the task functions inside [my_task.h](sample_code_external_files/Inc/my_tasks.h) and [my_task.c](sample_code_external_files/Src/my_tasks.c).

 ## Next Steps

-With that, we have covered the common topics

- the basics of STM32 development, feel the advantages over arduino, what's next?
+With that, we have covered the basics of STM32 development, and you should be able to take advantage of the power and flexibility of this 32-bit MCU line to achieve much more than Arduino could.

+As for what's next, it's up to you to experiment and decide, at this stage you must have some ideas.

 [CLICK ME TO GO TO NEXT LESSON](../lesson255_movin'_on_up)

+## Questions?

+As always, if you have any questions, feel free to [open an issue](https://github.com/dekuNukem/stm32_the_easy_way/issues) or email me at `dekunukem gmail com`.
+The former is preferable since it helps other people too.